 - Phytotherapy — a gentle approach to a complex issue

 - What you can do

 In contrast, many alternative practitioners believe that women have too much estrogen, leading to a condition known as “estrogen dominance.”
-The late healthcare pioneer Dr. John Lee broke new ground when he claimed that estrogen dominance was the real cause of menopause and pre-menopause symptoms, especially in younger women.
+The late healthcare pioneer Dr. John Lee broke new ground when he claimed that estrogen dominance was the real cause of premenopause and menopause symptoms, especially in younger women.
 In his view the obvious solution was to rebalance the ratio of estrogen to progesterone through progesterone supplementation.

 Unfortunately, both of these views are simplistic and misleading for women, because they overlook how dynamic all your hormones are — including DHEA, estrogen, progesterone and testosterone.
 We’ve written other articles telling you the truth behind the estrogen deficiency theory and our views about synthetic HRT versus bioidentical hormones.

 Let’s focus today on the concept of estrogen dominance, the incredible claims being made for the efficacy of progesterone, and how well your body is equipped to restore the dynamic dance between these hormones when it gets the support it needs.

 How do estrogen levels work and what is estrogen dominance?